Skip to main content

 This collection evidences significant historical trends, such as the development of constitutional governance and infrastructure in the region, as well as the growth of key industries, such as mining and the production of cotton, ostrich feathers, and wine.
 You will come across records regarding the use of Robben Island, reports relating to the development of the colony’s education system, as well as information on the construction of roads and railways, and on the failed Jameson Raid of 1895.
 Although the Cape colony was controlled by a minority class of white settlers, the sources nevertheless provide valuable glimpses into African cultures and societies, including examples of resistance to colonialism.

 British Colonial Rule in the Cape of Good Hope and Basutoland, 1854–1910, will be of interest to students, researchers, and lecturers investigating and delivering courses on the social, political, and economic development of South Africa.
-It should also appeal to those exploring the broader histories of Africa and European imperialism.
-A rich and versatile resource, it forms a natural counterpart to many of BOA’s African collections grouped under the theme of “Colonialism and Empire”.
+It should also appeal to those exploring the broader histories of Africa and colonialism.
+A comprehensive and versatile resource, it forms a natural counterpart to many of our primary source collections that we have grouped under the theme of “Colonialism and Empire”, such as British Mercantile Trade Statistics, 1662–1809, and Apartheid Through the Eyes of South African Political Parties, 1948–1994.

 ISBN 9781851173815